 “User Jylla, please refrain from bludgeoning the water system.”
-Clank manoeuvred into the cramped maintenance hatch, below the network of circuitry and pipes, with the straining of motorised mechanisms.
+Clank manoeuvred into the cramped maintenance hatch, below the network of circuitry and pipes with the straining of motorised mechanisms.
 Its copper bulk barely scraped through.

 “This is my ship you lump of scrap, and if I say it’s my fuel line it’s my fuel line.
 Get it working again.”

-Clank gently took Jylla’s wrist in its vice shaped grip and directed her wrench to the appropriate pipe, two slots down, the one leaking fuel.
+Clank gently took Jylla’s wrist in its vice shaped grip and directed her wrench to the appropriate pipe, two slots down, to the one leaking fuel.

 “Thank you,” she tightened the fittings until the leaking stopped, “Sorry for calling you scrap.”

 “I have no feelings on the matter.
 However in my observations I have concluded that you mean it as a term of endearment, which I appreciate.”
 There was a thrumming from deeper within the ship and the lights beyond the maintenance hatch flickered on.
 “I believe our efforts have been successful.
 I estimate a 73% probability that the cockpit has computational power, now that life support systems will not fail.”
-Clank assisted by dragging Jylla from the maintenance shaft and into the cockpit.
+Clank said, assisting by dragging Jylla from the maintenance shaft and into the cockpit.

 It may as well have been the maintenance shaft, it was a cramped mess of circuitry and pipes welded in a hap hazard manner to the hull, and that was before the collision.

 “Yeah, yeah, let’s see how screwed we are.”
 She shoved Clank out of the way and swivelled into the suspended leather chair, clicking over the screens and inputs which booted up with sickly pale light.
-She scrunched her brow in thougth, “I can’t make sense of it, where are they?”
+She scrunched her brow in thought, “I can’t make sense of it, where are they?”

 “That’s good news.”